We are incredibly proud of the diverse accomplishments of our alumnae community.

 Recipients of the Emily Hensley Award

-The Emily Hensley Award was launched in 2018, and since then we’ve celebrated two wonderful recipients.
+The Emily Hensley Award was launched in 2018, and since then we’ve celebrated three wonderful recipients.

 |2018||Camilla Bachet (2001)||Engineering|